babakfp/babakfp.ir/src/posts/make-svelte-better/_lib/class-prop.md

 ## Creating a class prop

-Have you ever created a prop to add custom classes to your component, only to discover that it's not as straightforward as you thought it would be?
+Have you ever tried to create a `class` prop to add custom classes to your component, only to discover that it's not that straightforward?
 If so, you're not alone.
-In this post, we'll take a closer look at how to create a `class` prop in Svelte and the unexpected hurdles you may face along the way.
+Let's take a closer look at how to create a `class` prop in Svelte and the unexpected hurdles you may face along the way.

 To start, let's create a component and add the `class` prop to it: